Intro

 The MACVLAN mode to use

-Type: null or one of “private”, “vepa”, “bridge”, “passthru”, “source”
+Type: one of “private”, “vepa”, “bridge”, “passthru”, “source”

 Declared by: